Dual battery system

 - Remove the battery retaining clamps and remove each battery from the vehicle.

-- If you break/lose any of the clips, the correct ones are here.
+- If you break/lose any of the clips, the correct ones are here on eBay.

 Step 2: Wire the DC-DC charger